 The provisions of the MLI applicable to this Convention do not take effect on the same dates as the original provisions of the Convention.
-Each of the provisions of the MLI could take effect on different dates, depending on the types of taxes involved (taxes withheld at source or other taxes levied) and on the choices made by the Islamic Republic of Pakistan and the Kingdom of Saudi Arabia in their MLI positions.
+Each of provisions of the MLI could take effect on different dates, depending on the types of taxes involved (taxes withheld at source or other taxes levied) and on the choices made by Serbia and Pakistan in their MLI positions.

-Dates of the deposit of instruments of ratification, acceptance or approval: 18 December 2020 for the Islamic Republic of Pakistan and 23 January 2020 for the Kingdom of Saudi Arabia.
+Dates of the deposit of instruments of ratification, acceptance or approval: 5 June 2018 for Serbia and 12 December 2020 for Pakistan.

-Entry into force of the MLI: 1 April 2021 for the Islamic Republic of Pakistan and 1 May 2020 for the Kingdom of Saudi Arabia.
+Entry into force of the MLI: 1 October 2018 for Serbia and 1 April 2021 for Pakistan.

-Unless it is stated otherwise elsewhere in this document, the provisions of the MLI shall have effect in accordance with paragraph 1 and 2 of Article 35 of the MLI, in each Contracting State with respect to the Convention:
+Unless it is stated otherwise elsewhere in this document, the provisions of the MLI have effect with respect to the Convention: